DIY: Tie Dye Shirts for Bullying Prevention

 DIY Tie-Dye Instructions:

 Step Two – Tie fabric for desired technique.
 We wanted to create a bullseye to represent #ZeroBullying in honor of National Bullying Prevention Month, so we gathered the material in the center of the shirts and tied a rubber band about three inches down.
-Continue to tie material every 1-3 inches depending on the size of your shirt and the number of circles you’d like to see.
+Continue to tie material every 1 to 3 inches depending on the size of your shirt and the number of circles you’d like to see.
 Note that you can gather material from any area on your shirt where you want the circle to begin, and continue tying from there.

 Step Three – REMINDER: If you have not already put on a pair of gloves, now would be a really good time to do so.
 Mix the tie dye.
 Add water to the orange (or other desired color) bottle and fill to the neck.
 Replace cap tightly.
 Shake until dye is dissolved.